 Our directory is not intended to be the ultimate comprehensive list of every supplier of Arts & Crafts information, products or services.
 There are 'way too many.
 It is a list of our favorite places, and the resources that we think are probably the best of the best.
-There are many other resources that we do not list, because we don't use them or know much about them.
-We are pretty confident that the sources we do list will give you a quality product or service at a fair price — and it they don't we'd like to hear about it.
+There are many other resources that we do not list because we don't use them or know much about them.
+We are pretty confident that the sources we do list will give you a quality product or service at a fair price — and if they don't we'd like to hear about it.

 We do not accept any compensation of any kind for listing a business, product or service.
 If you feel your organization, product or service should be listed here, please contact us.
 We will give any recommendation serious consideration.
-To be listed, you must be located in an Arts & Crafts country: U.S., U.K. Canada, Australia or New Zealand; have an Arts & Crafts related product or service of interest to our readers, and a working web site that describes or illustrates the product or service.
+To be listed, you must be located in an Arts & Crafts country: U.S., U.K. Canada, Australia or New Zealand; have an Arts & Crafts related product or service of interest to our readers, and a working website that describes or illustrates the product or service.

 The Arts & Crafts Society of Central New York

 The Arts and Crafts Society of Central New York is a non-profit organization dedicated to the study of the Arts and Crafts Movement through a schedule of lectures, symposia, tours and other educational programs for the purpose of increasing awareness of this rich cultural heritage and stimulating interest in its preservation.

 CACS is a non-profit volunteer organization dedicated to the preservation and study of the Arts and Crafts Movement in Colorado.

 Frank Lloyd Wright Foundation